Georgia Avenue–Silver Spring Line: December 2014 Changes

 On December 14, 2014, a new route Y2 was introduced to operate a direct routing between MedStar Montgomery Medical Center and Silver Spring station which was the Y8 routing and former Y9 routing.
 Route Y8 was also rerouted back to the Leisure World clubhouse but discontinued all weekend service.
 Route Y4 was also discontinued as there was no need for the route to operate anymore as the Y8 covered the same routing.
 These changes were all towards customer feedback and frustration due to the August 24 changes.

-September 2015 Changes
+Later Changes

 When the Paul S. Sarbanes Transit Center at Silver Spring station opened, routes Y2, Y7, and Y8 were rerouted from its terminus along Wayne Avenue to the new transit center.
 The Y2, Y7, and Y8 were assigned to Bus Bay 219 on level 2.

-June 2017 Changes

-On June 25, 2017, weekend route Y8 service was restored operating its full route.
+On June 25, 2017, weekend route Y8 service was restored, operating its full route.
 Route Y7 also discontinued weekend service on the same day being replaced by routes Y2 and Y8.
 This gives residents from Olney weekend service to the Leisure World clubhouse which has not happened since the 2014 changes.

-December 2017 Changes

-On December 17, 2017, northbound buses which departed from Wheaton station will operate via Veirs Mill Road, University Boulevard, Grandview Avenue, and Blueridge Avenue to access Georgia Avenue due to closure of Reedie Drive.
-Northbound service on Reedie Drive, and Georgia Avenue between Reedie Drive and Blueridge Avenue will be eliminated.
+On December 17, 2017, northbound buses that departed from Wheaton station will operate via Veirs Mill Road, University Boulevard, Grandview Avenue, and Blueridge Avenue to access Georgia Avenue due to the closure of Reedie Drive.
+Northbound service on Reedie Drive and Georgia Avenue between Reedie Drive and Blueridge Avenue will be eliminated.